Business Automation for Small Teams (2026 Guide)

 - Customer support: Chatwoot (open-source, self-hosted) or Intercom — see our full comparison (Chatwoot Cloud: 5% off with code

-- AI / autonomous workflows: Add reasoning on top of rule-based flows with AI agents for research, classification, and multi-step decisions.
+- AI / autonomous workflows: Add AI reasoning on top of rule-based flows with AI agents for research, classification, and multi-step decisions.
 New to AI?
 Start with AI for small business — 4 practical steps before jumping to agents.

 - Scheduling: Cal.com (open-source) or Calendly